spencertipping/ni/doc/cheatsheet.md

 ##Matrix Operations

-These operations are suited best to
+Operations on huge matrices are not entirely `ni`ic, since they may require space greater than memory, whichwill make them slow.
+However, operators are provided to improve These operations are suited best to

 * `N'x = ...'`: Numpy-style matrix operations